Single transferable vote: Compared to other systems

 This result differs from the one that would have occurred if the voting system used had been non-PR, such as single non-transferable vote (SNTV), first-past-the-post (FPTP) in three districts, first-past-the-post at-large group ticket voting as used to elect members of the US electoral college, or a single-winner winner-take-all system in three districts.

-Single non-transferable vote would have seen a three-way tie for third place with Oranges, Cake and Chicken tied.
+Single non-transferable vote would have elected Pears and Hamburgers, and produced a three-way tie for third place with Oranges, Cake and Chicken tied.
 The tie would have been resolved by the flip of a coin or the choice of an election official.
 Possibly Oranges or Chicken would have been determined to be the winner among the three, even though Cake was seen in the vote count process to have more general support.
 Under SNTV, 15 voters would have seen their first preference win – Oranges (or Chicken or Cake), Pears and Hamburgers.
 Eight voters would have not seen their first-preference food served.
 The pro-Oranges voter, if Oranges was not chosen, may have been consoled by their second choice, Pears, being served, but the others would not be served any of the foods they like, except maybe the voter who likes Strawberry and the one who likes Chocolate whose third choice, Hamburgers, was a winner.
 At least three voters would not be served any of their favorites.

 Under first-past-the-post, the guests would have been split into three groups with one food chosen by each group based on just the most popular food in each group.
-The result in this case would have been dependent on how the groups are formed (gerrymandering of the groups to bias the election toward a particular result could occur).
+The result in this case would have been dependent on how the groups are formed.
+Gerrymandering of the groups could occur to bias the election toward a particular result.
 It might have been Strawberry cake, Pears and Hamburgers, but also the foods chosen might have been Pears in two groups (districts) and Hamburgers in the other.
 Or even just Pears alone might have won in each of the three "districts", in which case only 8 guests out of 23 would have seen their first choice served, a very unrepresentative outcome, given that three different foods could have been served.